Methodology

 Bases

-In some tables, the column or row bases do not add up to the total base size, such as the counts per demographic group not summing to the total number who answered the question.
+In some tables, the column or row percentages may not add up to the total base size, such as the counts per demographic group not summing to the total number who answered the question.
 This means some respondents to that question did not indicate their demographic group.

 Where a base size contains fewer than 50 respondents, particular care must be taken, as confidence intervals around these estimates will be very wide, and hence the results should be treated with some caution.
 This is indicated in the footnotes below tables where it applies.